ciandt/tech-gallery/README.md

 # tech-gallery
-A living Technology Gallery built on top of Google App Engine's platform.
+A living Technology Gallery built on top of Google App Engine's platform (Java runtime).